Artsweek 2025 Programs

 Set on Armour Hill with a vista overlooking the city, A Broader View is a multi-arts concert featuring music, visual and media arts, all set at twilight.
 Vocalist Caylie Staples and Victoria Yeh’s string ensemble present a melodic fusion of classical, improvised and contemporary music, that brings artists and audience members together.
 Laurel Paluck’s lanterns light our way.
 A rare, memorable event that fosters a feeling of deepening connection to community.

-A Dandy Lion’s Guide: How to bloom from rotted roots
+A Dandy Lion’s Guide: How to Bloom from Rotted Roots

 Artist: Sahira